richardatval/www.yesproject.org/what-you-can-do/start-your-own-business.md

 ---
 layout: course
-title: Lead and inspire people like you
+title: Start your own business
 summary: >-
   Learn leadership, decision making and team building skills when you join the YES Youth Leadership Group.